-Basic earnings per common share is based on the weighted average number of shares outstanding during the periods presented.
-Diluted earnings per share is computed using the weighted average number of common shares plus dilutive common share equivalents outstanding during the period.
-Potential common shares that would have the effect of increasing diluted earnings per share are considered anti-dilutive.
+Basic earnings per common stock is based on the weighted average number of shares outstanding during the periods presented.
+Diluted earnings per share is computed using the weighted average number of common stock plus dilutive common share equivalents outstanding during the period.
+Potential common stock that would have the effect of increasing diluted earnings per share are considered anti-dilutive.